ivuorinen/starred/README.md

 - [leits/MeetingBar](https://github.com/leits/MeetingBar) - 🇺🇦 Your meetings at your fingertips in the macOS menu bar
 - [maxgoedjen/secretive](https://github.com/maxgoedjen/secretive) - Store SSH keys in the Secure Enclave
 - [nicoverbruggen/phpmon](https://github.com/nicoverbruggen/phpmon) - Lightweight, native Mac menu bar app that interacts with Laravel Valet.
 Helps you manage multiple PHP installations, locate config files and more.
+- [rsyncOSX/RsyncOSX](https://github.com/rsyncOSX/RsyncOSX) - A macOS GUI for rsync.
+Compiled for macOS Big Sur and later

 ## TypeScript